Adults

 A variety of small group learning communities are available for adults on Sunday mornings.
 Many of these offer additional fellowship and service opportunities outside of Sunday morning.
 Guests are always welcome.
 Groups gather beginning at 9:45 a.m. and conclude at 10:45 a.m.

-Fellowship Time: We serve coffee and donuts each Sunday morning beginning at 9:15 am.
-Adults may enjoy these in the Community Gathering Area located on third floor at the top of the stairs.
+Fellowship Time: We serve coffee and donuts each Sunday morning beginning at 9:30 am.
+Adults may enjoy these in “The First Cup Cafe'” (in the Community Gathering Area) located on third floor at the top of the stairs.

 Each small group class is listed below.